The Guide to Short-Term Rental Property Management Fees

 Guaranteed Income Fee Structure

-The guaranteed income fee structure means that property managers offers a guaranteed income to the owner, even if the property doesn’t have any tenants or guests.
+This fee structure means that property managers offer a guaranteed income to the owner, even if the property doesn’t have any guests.

 A guaranteed income fee structure might seem beneficial to a homeowner when their single-family home doesn’t have any tenants.

-But once the property management company starts advertising the property effectively and bringing in regular guests, the management company suddenly starts making much more of a profit.
-The property owner, however, does not receive any of that extra income since they only receive the guaranteed income stated by their contract.
+However, once the property management company starts advertising the property effectively and bringing in regular guests, the management company makes much more of a profit.
+The property owner does not receive any of that extra income since they only receive the guaranteed income stated by their contract.

 A guaranteed income fee structure is a “safe” fee structure on the part of the homeowner/property owner.
 But it doesn’t allow the property owner to take advantage of better market conditions or improve their property’s reputation.
-It’s not a recommended fee structure to pursue.
+It’s not a recommended fee structure.

 Commission Fee Structure

 The commission fee structure is the most common fee structure for short-term property management business arrangements.
-Through the commission fee structure, a short-term property management company collects a percentage of rental income each month, then gives the rest of the rental income to the property owner.
-This percentage, as stated above, is typically between 20% and 40% of monthly collected income.
+The short-term property management company collects a percentage of rental income each month and gives the rest of the rental income to the property owner.
+This percentage is typically between 20% and 40% of monthly collected income.

 With this structure, you can plan expenses as a set percentage of your income.
 It also incentivizes your property management company to do a good job, as they get paid more when your properties do well.